 Some people claim the Bible is a book of fairy tales because it mentions unicorns.
-However, the biblical unicorn was a real animal, not an imaginary creature.
+However, the unicorns in the bible were real animals, not imaginary creatures.
 The Bible refers to the unicorn in the context of familiar animals, such as peacocks, lambs, lions, bullocks, goats, donkeys, horses, dogs, eagles, and calves (Job 39:9–12).1 In Job 38–41, God reminded Job of the characteristics of a variety of impressive animals He had created, showing Job that God was far above man in power and strength.2

 The absence of a unicorn in the modern world should not cause us to doubt its past existence.
 (Think of the dodo bird.
 It does not exist today, but we do not doubt that it existed in the past.)
 Eighteenth century reports from southern Africa described rock drawings and eyewitness accounts of fierce, single-horned, equine-like animals.
 One such report describes “a single horn, directly in front, about as long as one’s arm, and at the base about as thick. . . .
 [It] had a sharp point; it was not attached to the bone of the forehead, but fixed only in the skin.”3

 The elasmotherium, an extinct giant rhinoceros, provides another possibility for the unicorn’s identity.
-The elasmotherium’s 33-inch-long skull has a huge bony protuberance on the frontal bone consistent with the support structure for a massive horn.4 In fact, archaeologist Austen Henry Layard, in his 1849 book Nineveh and Its Remains, sketched a single-horned creature from an obelisk in company with two-horned bovine animals; he identified the single-horned animal as an Indian rhinoceros.5 The biblical unicorn could have been the elasmotherium.6
+The elasmotherium’s 33-inch-long skull has a huge bony protuberance on the frontal bone consistent with the support structure for a massive horn.4 In fact, archaeologist Austen Henry Layard, in his 1849 book Nineveh and Its Remains, sketched a single-horned creature from an obelisk in company with two-horned bovine animals; he identified the single-horned animal as an Indian rhinoceros.5 The unicorns in the Bible could have been the elasmotherium.6

 Assyrian archaeology provides one other possible solution to the unicorn identity crisis.
 The biblical unicorn could have been an aurochs (a kind of wild ox known to the Assyrians as rimu).7 The aurochs’s horns were symmetrical and often appeared as one in profile, as can be seen on Ashurnasirpal II’s palace relief and Esarhaddon’s stone prism.8 Fighting rimu was a popular sport for Assyrian kings.
 On a broken obelisk, for instance, Tiglath-Pileser I boasted of slaying them in the Lebanese mountains.9